-Lijadi, A. A. & Van Schalwyk, G. J. (In press).
+Lijadi, A. A. & Van Schalwyk, G. J. (2017).
 Homesickness and perceived university support of first year undergraduate students: The Macau experience.
-College Student Journal.
+College Student Journal, 51(3).

 Lijadi, A. A., & Van Schalkwyk, G. J. (2014).
 Narratives of Third Culture Kids: Commitment and reticence.
 The Qualitative Report, 19, Article 49, pp. 1-18.

 Lijadi, A. A. (2014).
 Ethnic estrangement and social mobility in Macao: Perspective of youth on intergenerational transfer of ritual and tradition.
 International Proceeding of Economic Development and Research, 71, 74-78.
 DOI: 10.7763/IPEDR.
 2014.
 V71.
 14.